ihmcrobotics/ihmc-build/README.md

 - Get strongly typed build scripts working in IntelliJ and Eclipse
 - Utilize composite builds to make each project standalone by default
 - Keep Bamboo CI configuration powerful, minimal, and flexible

+## Future Plans

+Unfortunately, this project has hardcoded parameters specific to IHMC. making it hard for others to use.
+It's mostly open sourced for reference and ideas for other people.
+Feel free to fork it or copy code!
+In the next year, I would like to turn it into something easy to use for others.
+Furthermore, hopefully this project will shrink into non-existence as Gradle and Maven get better.